liuboyao16/test/README.md

 ### Additional features of `postprocess_dyfiles.postprocess_dyfiles`

-The raw data taken in a typical spin echo measurement can be extracted and plotted using
+The raw data taken in a typical spin echo measurement, such as examples/dy018713.mat, can be extracted and plotted using
 ```matlab
 figure; hold on
 load('examples/dy018713.mat')